2010 Labour Party leadership election (UK)

 The 2010 Labour Party leadership election was triggered on 10 May 2010 by incumbent leader Gordon Brown's resignation following the 2010 general election which resulted in a hung parliament; the first since 1974.
 Brown resigned as Leader of the Labour Party on 10 May and as Prime Minister on 11 May, following the Conservatives and Liberal Democrats forming a coalition government.

 The National Executive Committee decided the timetable for the election the result of which would be announced at the annual party conference.
 On 25 September 2010, Ed Miliband became the new Leader of the Labour Party, narrowly defeating his older brother, David Miliband.

+Andy Burnham, one of the candidates in the leadership election, would be elected leader of the party in 2026.

 Procedure

 The rules of the Labour Party stated in 2010 that "each nomination [for leader] must be supported by 12.5 per cent of the Commons members of the Parliamentary Labour Party."
 As the number of Labour MPs was 257 (the 258 returned at the general election minus Eric Illsley, who had been suspended from the Parliamentary Labour Party) 33 MPs were needed to support any nomination.
 Nominations opened on 24 May and closed on 27 May, but the deadline was extended to 9 June after complaints from John McDonnell, Diane Abbott, and Ed Miliband that the short deadline had provided insufficient time to secure the 33 nominations from MPs needed for inclusion on the ballot.
 The ballot took place between 1 and 22 September, and the results were announced on the first day of the party's conference in Manchester, 25 September.
 There were three distinct electorates, the electors of which cast their votes on a "one member, one vote" basis in each applicable category: